billkondo/tictactoe/README.md

 - Buying items from stores
 - Real-time notifications

+## Technical decisions

+- Sails offers an ORM.
+It was decided that the Postgres data would not be migrated to this ORM.
+  The only functionality related to the ORM kept was the User model, which is used in authentication flow.
+- The Sails Hooks (Middlewares) are at [index.js](/web/api/hooks/custom/index.js).
+- The [domain](/domain/) contains logic that does not depend on the web framework.
+- The [domain](/domain/) contains [mongodb](/domain/mongodb/), [redis](/domain/redis/), [postgres](/domain/postgres/) and [neo4j](/domain/neo4j/) folders, which contains database queries.

 ## Known issues

 - It's not possible to start a new match yet